San Bernardino County, California: Indigenous

-Colonial period
+Spanish era

 Spanish Missionaries from Mission San Gabriel Arcángel established a church at the village of Wa'aachnga, which would be renamed Politania in 1810.
 Father Francisco Dumetz named the church San Bernardino on May 20, 1810, after the feast day of St. Bernardino of Siena.
 The Franciscans also gave the name San Bernardino to the snowcapped peak in Southern California, in honor of the saint and it is from him that the county derives its name.
 In 1819, they established the San Bernardino de Sena Estancia, a mission farm in what is now Redlands.

+Mexican era

 Following Mexican independence from Spain in 1821, Mexican citizens were granted land grants to establish ranchos in the area of the county.
 Rancho Jurupa in 1838, Rancho Cucamonga and El Rincon in 1839, Rancho Santa Ana del Chino in 1841, Rancho San Bernardino in 1842 and Rancho Muscupiabe in 1844.

 Agua Mansa was the first town in what became San Bernardino County, settled by immigrants from New Mexico on land donated from the Rancho Jurupa in 1841.